Peterborough Northern Star F.C.: History

 After two seasons in UCL Division One, in which the team finished third and fourth, they changed their name, due to the fact that they were no longer based in Eye, and the club debuted as Peterborough Northern Star in 2005/06, finishing ninth.
 Northern Star won the UCL Div One in 2008/09, and after placing second in the 2010/2011 season, they were promoted to the Premier Division and the club won its first Hinchingbrooke Cup that year.

-In the UCL Premier Division, the club finished its debut season in ninth place and a couple of years later reached the quarter finals of the FA Vase, before losing to the eventual victors, Dunston, 4-3 in front of over 600 spectators, and following the departure of manager Chris Plummer that team broke up, and the seasons since 2012 have seen frequent changes of manager and playing staff.
+In the UCL Premier Division, the club finished its debut season in ninth place and a couple of years later reached the quarter finals of the FA Vase, before losing to the eventual victors, Dunston, 4–3 in front of over 600 spectators, and following the departure of manager Chris Plummer that team broke up, and the seasons since 2012 have seen frequent changes of manager and playing staff.

 Despite this, success continued to be achieved at all levels from juniors to youths and reserves in 2014/15, the Star first team secured its second Hinchingbrooke Cup with a victory over Deeping Rangers and reached the final again the following year, where we were defeated by Peterborough Sports.

-For the 2016/17 season, in which they finished 15th, Raff Mazzarella returned to the club as first team manager, following a previous spell in charge of the club’s reserve side, which saw his team finish runners up in the league and win the Reserve KO Cup.
-In the 2017/18 season, Raff stepped down as first team manager and became the club’s director of football.
+For the 2016/17 season, in which they finished 15th, Raff Mazzarella returned to the club as first team manager, following a previous spell in charge of the club's reserve side, which saw his team finish runners up in the league and win the Reserve KO Cup.
+In the 2017/18 season, Raff stepped down as first team manager and became the club's director of football.

-The new first team manager was Rob Ward who joined the club after two seasons at Ketton in the PDFL, where he was joint manager of last season’s Daniels Cup winning side, before being relieved of his position on the 19th November.
+The new first team manager was Rob Ward who joined the club after two seasons at Ketton in the PDFL, where he was joint manager of last season's Daniels Cup winning side, before being relieved of his position on 19 November.